JNRowe/vim-configs/autoload/gui.rst

 .. note::

-    Yeah, some of these are *huuuuuge* but I’ll often pop up a snippet for discussion in a meeting and this really helps.
+    Yeah, some of these are *huuuuuge*, but I’ll often pop up a snippet for discussion in a meeting and this really helps.